-DOMs The 3 most recent DOMs (Disk of the Month) are available at meetings for \$5/disk or any DOM may be ordered by mail for \$7.50/disk.
+DOMs The 3 most recent DOMs (Disk of the Month) are available at meetings for %5/disk or any DOM may be ordered by mail for \$7.50/disk.
 Contact Software Sales coord'r.
 Members have DOMs copied to their own media.
-Contact the Vice President media.
 Contact the Vice President.